7 Safe Stocks to Buy on the Coronavirus Dip

 First, though, let’s get one thing clear.
 The base case for the coronavirus pandemic is for it cause a sharp but short downturn in the U.S. and global economy.

-Assuming such measures produce similar outcomes, then the virus should be largely “under control” by late April or early May.
-Once its under control, the global economy should rebound, on the back of enormous fiscal and monetary stimulus.
+Assuming such measures produce similar outcomes, then the virus should be largely “under control” by May.
+Once it is under control, the global economy should rebound, on the back of enormous fiscal and monetary stimulus.

 Important note: this is simply my “best guess”, as no one really knows what will happen here.